One of the things you should know about me is that I can be a tad obsessive.

 When I get it into my head that I haven’t read enough fantasy titles to provide a balance of genres on here I tend to jump in wholeheartedly.

-So let me present fantasy title #4 Ship Kings by Andrew McGahan.
+So let me present fantasy title number four, Ship Kings: The Coming of the Whirlpool by Andrew McGahan.

 Dow Amber is the young man in question.
 Born into a wood cutters family high up in the mountains.
 As the eldest son he is destined to follow his father into the woods.
 But on his first outing Dow spies the sea from the top of a plateau…and so begins his quest.

-I confess that I adored this book from start to finish (but then I’m one of the few people I know who has actually read ALL the Patrick O’Brien Master and Commander books).
+I confess that I adored this book from start to finish (but then I’m one of the few people I know who has actually read ALL the Patrick O’Brian Master and Commander books).

 McGahan has created a world and place you feel like you’ve been to before.
 His characters, especially Dow are well-drawn and believable.
 My only concern was the pace of the book.
 I’m happy to take my time with a book to savour the language and lose myself in the world.
 But I know that a lot of modern, younger readers demand more obvious action.